Jihlava 10th electoral district (Czechoslovakia)

 The Jihlava 10th electoral district ('XX.
 Jihlava') was a parliamentary constituency in the First Czechoslovak Republic for elections to the Chamber of Deputies.
 The seat of the District Electoral Commission was in the town of Jihlava.
 The constituency elected 9 members of the Chamber of Deputies.

 Delimitation

-The electoral district covered the counties of Bíteš Velká, Budějovice Moravské, Dačice, Hrotovice, Jaroslavice, Jemnice, Jihlava, Krumlov Moravský, Meziříčí Velké, Mikulov, Náměšť nad Oslavou, Slavonice, Telč, Třebíč, Třešť, Vranov and Znojmo.
+The electoral district covered the counties of Velká Bíteš, Moravské Budějovice, Dačice, Hrotovice, Jaroslavice, Jemnice, Jihlava, Moravský Krumlov, Velké Meziříčí, Mikulov, Náměšť nad Oslavou, Slavonice, Telč, Třebíč, Třešť, Vranov and Znojmo.

 Demographics

 The 1921 Czechoslovak census estimated that the Jihlava 10th electoral district had 432,310 inhabitants.
 Thus there was one Chamber of Deputies member for each 48,034 inhabitants, somewhat above than the national average of 45,319 inhabitants per seat.
 As of the 1930 census Jihlava 10th electoral district had 435,177 inhabitants (48,353 inhabitants/seat).

 Senate elections

 In election to the Senate the Jihlava 10th electoral district was part of the Brno 6th senatorial electoral district, together with the Brno 11th and Uherské Hradiště 13th electoral districts.
 The Brno 6th senatorial electoral district elected 17 senators.